 According to Vedic Cosmology, there are 14 main planetary systems in these three spheres, each with different standards of life and duration of existence.
 In the Urdhvaloka, there are no diseases or signs of aging of the body, and fear is an unknown sense in the realm.
 As we move downward, the life duration decreases, and there is a greater manifestation of disease and anxiety.

 These planetary systems are:

-Thus, the sense of time is different in different planets and planetary systems.
+Thus, the sense of time is different on different planets and planetary systems.
 Moreover, the living beings are also different, including the vegetation.
-In other planets, Jupiter, Venus, and the Moon, one day is equal to six months on earth.
+On other planets, Jupiter, Venus, and the Moon, one day equals six months on Earth.
 These are visible to us and are considered to be heavenly planets.

 “If they are the same planets orbiting the Sun, how can that be?”

-Moreover, there are different type of oceans on different planets in the material world.
-According to Siddhanta-siromani, an ancient Vedic text, there are seven varieties of oceans:
+Moreover, there are different types of oceans on different planets in the material world.
+According to Siddhanta-Shiromani, an ancient Vedic text, there are seven varieties of oceans: